OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

 Basic Configuration
 --------------------------------------------------------------------------------

 The most basic configuration is to define just the number of vCPU (virtual CPU) and the amount of memory of the VM.
-In this case the guest OS will see ``VCPU`` sockets of 1 core and 1 thread each.
-The VM template in this case for 4 vCPUs VM is:
+In this case the guest OS will see ``VCPU`` sockets of one core and one thread each.
+The VM template in this case for four vCPUs VM is:

 .. code::